AkashVaghela/AkashVaghela/README.md

 ### Hey 👋, I'm Akash !

+I am web 3.0 enthusiast and javascript developer.
+I am passionate about web technologies and love to learn new things about it.
 <!--
 **AkashVaghela/AkashVaghela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.